samikeijonen/mina-olen/README.md

 ## Changelog

+### Version 1.1.3 - May 18, 2015

+* Add support for feature image in testimonial pages.

 ### Version 1.1.2 - May 6, 2015

 * Remove example.html file from Genericons for security (DOM-based XSS) reasons.